hphelion/documentation/commercial/GA1/commercial.install-GA-supportmatrix.md

 Additional requirements are as follows:

+- For the server where the undercloud will be installed, SR-IOV must be disabled to avoid issues with vswitches.
 - For systems with multiple NICs, only one NIC may be active or connected.
 - Capable of hosting VMs
 - The boot order configured with Network/PXE boot as the first option: